+When IM is enabled, the LDPC tone mapping operation is identical to that defined by Equation (36-72), with the following exception:

+tk,l=DTM_lk mod NSD_lDTM_l+γ+k∙DTM_lNSD_l mod NSD,l

+where

+γ=DTM_l2

 38.3.14.4 Transmitted Signal

 For pre-UHR modulated fields, Kr is the set of subcarriers indices for all the tones in the corresponding 20 MHz channels where UHR modulated fields are located for the r-th occupied RU or MRU.
-For UHR modulated fields in a nonpunctured non-OFDMA UHR PPDU that is not a UHR ELR PPDU, Kr is the set of subcarriers indices from -NSR to NSR excluding DC subcarriers as defined in 38.3.13 (Timing-related parameters) and null subcarriers as defined in 38.3.2.3 (Null subcarriers) if present.
+For UHR modulated fields in a nonpunctured non-OFDMA UHR PPDU that is not a UHR ELR PPDU and when IM is not enabled, Kr is the set of subcarriers indices from -NSR to NSR excluding DC subcarriers as defined in 38.3.13 (Timing-related parameters) and null subcarriers as defined in 38.3.2.3 (Null subcarriers) if present.
+For UHR modulated fields in a nonpunctured non-OFDMA UHR PPDU when IM is enabled, Kr is the set of subcarriers indices from -NSR to NSR excluding DC subcarriers as defined in 38.3.13 (Timing-related parameters), null subcarriers as defined in 38.3.2.3 (Null subcarriers) if present and IM pilots as defined in 38.3.5 (Interference mitigation).
 For UHR modulated fields in a punctured non-OFDMA UHR PPDU and an OFDMA UHR PPDU, Kr is the set of subcarriers indices for the tones in the r-th RU, MRU or DRU.
 For UHR modulated fields in a UHR ELR PPDU, Kr is the set of subcarriers indices in the r-th 52-tone RU where r=0,1,2,3.
 Data and pilot subcarrier indices for an RU, MRU or DRU are defined in 38.3.2.1 (Tone plan for RUs and MRUs).

 38.3.16.1.5 Encoding process for a UHR MU PPDU